peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

-* A number whose exponent is decreased by "bigPlaces", but not to more than 0.
+* A number whose exponent is decreased by <code>bigPlaces</code>, but not to more than 0.

 ### MovePointLeft
     public EDecimal MovePointLeft​(EInteger bigPlaces, EContext ctx)